 1] Run Antivirus Scan for Malware

-Make sure to scan your PC for known virus and malware using one of the popular antivirus software.
+Make sure to scan your PC for known viruses and malware using one of the popular antivirus software.
 In case they are causing a memory issue, it can be resolved by removing them from the System.
-You can also try booting your PC in Safe Mode, and then run the software for the scan.
+You can also try booting your PC in Safe Mode and then run the software for the scan.

 2] Update Device Drivers

-Check with Windows Update, and see if there is an update pending which relates with your Device Drivers.
+Check with Windows Update, and see if there is an update pending that relates to your Device Drivers.
 If necessary, you can always install them manually from the OEMs website.

 3] Test your RAM

-Since this is a memory issue, you can run the Windows Memory Diagnostics Tool to figure out if the RAM module has gone corrupt.
+Since this is a memory issue, you can run the Windows Memory Diagnostics Tool to determine if the RAM module has gone corrupt.